peopleware/openapi/resource/search-index.md

 The search topic handler copies the `discriminator` from the `searchDocument.content` to the top level, because we need to provide the possibility for clients to search for resources of an exact type.

-The top level `href` is used in authorization (described later), and `dependencies` is used to propage updates (described later).
-The `dependencies` value is copied from the search document.
+The top level `href` is used in authorization (described later).

+The top level `referenced` property is related to the `referenced` property in the search document.
+It is described below.

-`exact` and `fuzzy` are used in different kinds of search requests.
+`dependencies` is used so this search index document can be found from resources that are dependencies (described later).
+The `dependencies` value is copied from the search document. `exact` and `fuzzy` are used in different kinds of search requests.
 These are copied from the retrieved search document, and possibly extended with referenced content.

 #### Content